enfycius/enfycius/README.md

 Originally, I used to take a walk when I had problems that were not solved or blocked, but recently, I have often driven with [my recently purchased car](./images/my_car.png).

+Also, I have recently met my ex-girlfriend(a senior in mathematics at Jeonbuk National University), whom I dated and broke up with from middle school to high school.

+This is my dream space and space for her:heart:.

 ### :runner: Career

 |        Date       |         Type        |                      Contents                     |                  Organization                  |